fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

+Yet another important variant of the K-Means algorithm was proposed in a [2010 paper](https://homl.info/39) by David
+Sculley.
-Yet another important variant of the K-Means algorithm was proposed in a [2010 paper](https://homl.info/39) by David Sculley.^[6](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch09.html) Instead of using the full dataset at each iteration, the algorithm is capable of using mini-batches, moving the centroids just slightly at each iteration.
+^[6](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch09.html) Instead of using the full dataset at each iteration, the algorithm is capable of using mini-batches, moving the centroids just slightly at each iteration.
 This speeds up the algorithm typically by a factor of three or four and makes it possible to cluster huge